Should engineer be a protected title? Yes, as a way to let the public quickly know if someone can safely perform a certain task.

 In this field, the Federal Aviation Administration (FAA) regulates the design of aircraft.

-The FAA then has people who act like a PE review the designs.
-We know these people as Designated Engineering Representatives (DER).
-They have the knowledge base to ensure aircraft design is properly done.
+The FAA has people who act like PEs, who review the designs.
+They’re referred to as Designated Engineering Representatives (DER).
+They have the knowledge to ensure aircraft designs meet industry standards.

 I go back to a NASA joke I’ve heard several times on this subject.

-Why is licensure even necessary anymore, when non-PEs get us to the moon and beyond.
-What’s the greater technical feat:
+Why is licensure even necessary anymore, when non-PEs get us to the moon and beyond?

-I always get a chuckle out of this.
+I always get a laugh out of this.
 The discussion always defaults to perspective.

-Important Note: for professional practice in engineering, there are two components.
+Important Note: for professional practice in engineering, two components exist.

 - You need a license to assign liabilities